 Two years ago Jared started marriage counseling with me.
 He came individually while he and his wife worked in couples counseling with another counselor.
-Neither of us knew it at the time, but our work was building a life raft for Jared to get in, and some times cling to, when he fell (or was pushed) overboard and his life fell apart.
+Neither of us knew it at the time, but our work was building a life raft for Jared to get in, and sometimes cling to, when he fell (or was pushed) overboard and his life fell apart.

-Jared was in a much better position to go through the divorce than his wife.
+Like many men, Jared was in a much better financial position to go through the divorce than his wife.
 His job in IT gave him an income that was three times what she made, and as a manager he had experience in negotiations and legal matters which helped greatly during the divorce process.
 What he wasn't expecting, or prepared for, were the emotions that came, and how overwhelming and debilitating they would become.

 These emotions along with having to deal with his wife, attorneys, the court system, co-parenting, and building a new life nearly drowned Jared.
 It became an incredible struggle every day just for him to keep up with his job responsibilities.
 The weeks the kids were at their mother's and he was alone at home he said the loneliness was suffocating.

 Divorce can be like the perfect storm.
 It doesn't matter how big your ship is, or how knowledgeable of a sailor you are, when the waves are 30 feet tall you're going to be fighting for survival.